revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

             "name": "What is the best JavaScript Gantt chart library in 2026?", "acceptedAnswer": {
               "@type": "Answer",
-              "text": "RevoGrid Gantt is the best overall choice for teams building an editable, data-heavy planning application where the task grid and timeline must work as one product surface.
+              "text": "RevoGantt is the best overall choice for teams building an editable, data-heavy planning application where the task grid and timeline must work as one product surface.
 Bryntum and DHTMLX remain strong choices for teams prioritizing a long-established dedicated scheduling engine, while Frappe Gantt is useful for lightweight open-source timelines."
             }
           },
           {